 Asbestos.
 OSHA.
 Includes training materials for both general industry and construction.

 Training Requirements.
 Environmental Protection Agency (EPA).
 Provides requirements for asbestos inspectors and workers.
-State offer these training courses which must meet EPA guidelines.
+States offer these training courses, which must meet EPA guidelines.

 Employers under the General Industry Asbestos Standard shall institute a training program for all employees who are exposed to airborne concentrations of asbestos at or above the PEL and/or excursion limit and ensure their participation in the program.
 Training shall be provided prior to or at the time of initial assignment and at least annually thereafter.